An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Experiments

 \subsubsection{Face Tracking}

-We evaluate ATPN with the tracking failure rate for a threshold of 0.7 and NMS error under face tracking mode.
-Besides, we also report the precision-recall curve and Average Precision (AP) on the test set of WIDER Face.
+We evaluate ATPN with the NME and tracking failure rate.
+The threshold of failure rate is set to 0.7.
+Besides, we also report the Precision-Recall (PR) curve and Average Precision (AP) on the test set of WIDER Face.